TEXT-Fitch rates Mahindra Holidays' purchaser payouts

 (The following statement was released by the rating agency)

-The rating addresses the timely payment of interest and principal to the purchaser by the scheduled maturity date of December 2015, in accordance with the transaction documentation.
-The rating is based on the credit rating of the originator MHRIL, as the assignment is with full recourse to the originator.
-The pool assigned to the purchaser has future receivables of INR1,126.7m.
+The rating addresses the timely payment of interest and principal to the purchaser by the scheduled maturity date of September 2015, in accordance with the transaction documentation.
+The rating is based on the credit rating of the originator (MHRIL), as the assignment is with full recourse to the originator.
+The pool assigned to the purchaser has future receivables of INR717.8m.

 - National Long-Term rating: 'Fitch A(ind)'; Outlook Stable